Steve Ballmer

 About Steve Ballmer

-Steve Ballmer is the high-wattage former CEO of Microsoft, who led the company from 2000 to 2014.
+Steve Ballmer is the high-energy former CEO of Microsoft, who led the company from 2000 to 2014.

 Ballmer oversaw Microsoft after the first dot-com crash and through efforts to catch up to Google in search capabilities and Apple in mobile phones.

-The same year he retired from Microsoft he bought the NBA's Los Angeles Clippers for $2 billion; Forbes now values the team at $4.65 billion.
+In 2014, the year he retired from Microsoft, he bought the NBA's Los Angeles Clippers for $2 billion; Forbes now values the team at $5.5 billion.
+He spent another $2 billion building a stadium.

 Personal stats